iamdtang/skaterdav85.github.io/_posts/2016-02-21-handling-nested-resources-in-ember-data.md

 Many APIs use nested resources.
 That is, URL paths that contain a hierarchy of resource types.
 For example, a nested resource might look something like: `/users/5/pets`, where there is a collection of `pet` resources under a `user` resource.
 How do you handle that in Ember Data?

-Ember Data supports a property called `links` on individual resources, an object which contains URLs that point to related data.
+Ember Data's `RESTAdapter` supports a property called `links` on individual resources, an object which contains URLs that point to related data.
 For example, let's say we have a `user` model with asynchronous `belongsTo` and `hasMany` relationships:

 ```js
 // app/models/user.js